After getting a new diagnosis, it is natural to start thinking about your future, finances, and family.

 No Waiting Period Options: Upon qualification, people with diabetic retinopathy are eligible for coverage with no waiting period.
 However, other health concerns could prevent seniors from getting immediate protection.

-Level: No waiting period and the lowest available price comes with level plans.
-These policies have the most strict qualifying standards.
+Level: No waiting period, and the lowest available price comes with level plans.
+These policies have strict qualifying standards.
 A few companies will accept diabetic patients with retinopathy for level coverage.

 Graded: This plan has a progressive payout structure for death within the first 2-years and slightly higher prices.
-This is a common reaction to people with diabetic retinopathy.
+This is a common reaction in people with diabetic retinopathy.

-Modified: Another popular plan for seniors with retinopathy is modified.
+Modified: Another popular plan for seniors with retinopathy is modified whole life.
 This plan has a 2-year waiting period with a return of paid premiums if the insured dies during this time.

 Guaranteed Issue: No medical questions are asked, and everyone is approved with this type of plan.
 The extreme leniency that this policy type offers comes with a 2-year waiting period.
 For seniors that have other health concerns in addition to retinopathy, this is a good option.